JDLabOrg/IUManual-EN/project_setting.rst

 Default
 ------------

-* ``Project Title`` : Adds project title.
+* ``Project Title`` : Adds the title of the project.
-* ``Favicon`` : Adds favicon image.
-(Favicon image resource required)
+* ``Favicon`` : Adds favicon image (Favicon image resource is required).
-* ``Custom Header Code`` : Adds custom code which will be applied to each page in current project.
+* ``Custom Header Code`` : Adds custom code which will be applied to each page of the current project.

-.. note :: After create new project, Project Default Width cannot change.
+.. note :: After creation of a new project, Project Default Width cannot be changed.

 -------------